tastytrade review: brokerage pros and cons, commissions, fees, account minimums, rating, trading platform, IRA, options and futures trading tools.

 • Cryptocurrencies

-• CME futures (e-mini and micro)
+• CME futures (including e-mini and micro contracts)

 • Small Exchange (Smalls) futures